jlustre/biopacific2/SECURE_EPHI_IMPLEMENTATION_GUIDE.md

 # Secure ePHI Forms Implementation Guide

-This document explains the HIPAA-compliant secure ePHI (Electronic Protected Health Information) handling system implemented for form submissions in the Bio-Pacific application.
+This document explains the HIPAA-compliant secure ePHI (Electronic Protected Health Information) handling system implemented for form submissions, Book a Tour, and CMS articles in the Bio-Pacific application.

 ## Overview

-The system ensures that all form submissions containing potential PHI are:
+The system ensures that all form submissions, Book a Tour requests, and CMS articles containing potential PHI are:

 - **Encrypted at rest** in the database
 - **Never transmitted via email** in plain text